metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Get-FileEncoding.md

-Gets the encoding of a file, if the encoding can't be determined, ex. the file contains unicode charaters but no BOM, then by default UTF-8 is assumed.
+Gets the encoding of a file, if the encoding can't be determined, ex. the file contains unicode charaters but no BOM, then the default encoding is assumed which can be specified trough Encoding parameter.

 ## EXAMPLES